renatco/cf-vagrant-installer/README.md

 ## Test Your New Cloud Foundry (v2) Instance

-(this has to be done inside the VM)
+> This has to be done inside the VM.
+Also, CF must be up and running

 * Set up your PaaS account

-> CF must be up and running
+*
 ```
 cd /vagrant
 rake cf:init_cf_cli
 ```

 * Push a very simple sinatra application
+*
 ```
 cd /vagrant/test-apps/sinatra-test-app
 cf push
 ```
-Leave the default values

 Expected output: